neekras/GBB/README.md

 A simple bot using the Pircbot Java IRC framework, which listens for commands in a twitch.tv chat and emulates keypresses based on the command.
 For use with a gameboy emulator.

-This code is ugly, I wanted to create something that works the same as twitch.tv/twitchplayspokemon and this the first thing i came up with.
+I wanted to create something that works the same as twitch.tv/twitchplayspokemon and this the first thing i came up with, so the code may be ugly.

 ==========================================================================
 Required: